sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 **Phase Two - Create Internal Documentation**

-Like the above phase, organisations tend to rush into the implementation phase, as that stage is perceived to provide the quickest time-to-value.
-However, without the proper documentation and asynchronous resources provided to aid developers, security engineers, etc., in consuming GHAS correctly, usually, the value gets lost in the rollout due to people not consuming GHAS in the correct way.
-Take the time to create internal documentation (such as training, how to remediate, where to go for questions, etc.), and then communicate this documentation (email, teams, slack, etc.) to the consumers of GHAS so once you rollout GHAS, teams and people know what to do.
+Like the above phase, organizations tend to rush into the implementation phase, as that stage is perceived to provide the quickest time-to-value.
+However, without the proper documentation and asynchronous resources provided to aid developers, security engineers, etc., in consuming GHAS correctly, usually, the value gets lost in the rollout due to people not correctly consuming GHAS.
+Take the time to create internal documentation (such as training, how to remediate, where to go for questions, etc.), and then communicate this documentation (email, teams, slack, etc.) to the consumers of GHAS so once you rollout GHAS, teams, and people know what to do.

 **Phase Three - Enable & Scale Code Scanning**

 GHAS is an ecosystem of multiple solutions; it's essential to start somewhere focused, not just with the rollout of GHAS.
 Typically, we see teams focus on code scanning, to begin with.
-Leverage the API's available and rollout code scanning by team and by language across your organisation automatically.
+Leverage the APIs available and rollout code scanning by the team and by language across your organization automatically.
 This allows you to scale in an automated fashion and removes a lot of manual repeatable groundwork for developers and consumers of code scanning.
 Doing this will increase adoption.

 ### Task 2: View the security overview dashboard and reports

 In this task, you will explore the security overview dashboard and reports provided by GHAS to gain insights into your repository's security posture.

 1. Go to your profile icon in the top right corner, and then select **Your organizations**.

    ![Picture1](./images/org.png)